-Book Reviews in December 2000
+Book reviews from December 2000

 crime

-? pages, ISBN: 0966107276
+ISBN: 0966107276

 I rate this book 6/10: